tanfwong/rfsoc4x2/vitis_adc_platform.md

 ```
 to create and build the platform component `rfsoc_adc_vitis_platform` in `~/workspace`.
 You can also run the python script line by line in the Vitis interactive mode (`vitis -i`).

-## Step 4: Test the Vitis Platform
+## Step 4: Test the Vitis Platform on the RFSoC4x2 board
 0. Start Vitis Unified IDE:
    ```shell
    vitis -w ~/workspace